-Kind of Animal Locality Open season (all dates inclusive) Daily Bag Limit Possession Limit 4.
-Brant except on the first day of the duck season in par. b. when brant hunting is not allowed until 9:00 a.m.
-Entire state As established by zone 1 3 except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit a.
-All that part of the exterior zone lying within the northern zone established in s.
-NR 10.32.
-September 16 and continues for 92 consecutive days b.
-All that part of the exterior zone lying within the southern zone established in s.
-NR 10.32 except for the zones and subzones described in subd.
-3. c. and d. c.
-Horicon zone Begins on September 16 continuing until the closure during the 5-day split in the southern duck zone hunting season in par. b and then reopens, continuing for a season total of 92 days.
-September 16 and continues for 92 consecutive days d.
-Mississippi River subzone Begins on the Saturday nearest September 24 and continues for 9 days, followed by a 12-day split, and then reopens for a season total of 92 days. (h) Mourning dove Entire State Sept.
+Kind of Animal Locality Open season (all dates inclusive) Daily Bag Limit Possession Limit c.
+Horicon zone.
+September 20 and continues for 92 consecutive days d.
+Mississippi River subzone.
+Begins on the Saturday nearest October 1 and continues for 7 days, followed by a 7-day split, and then reopens for a season total of 92 days. (h) Mourning dove.
+Entire State.
+Sept.
 1 - Nov.
-9 15 45 (u) Falconry special season.
-A ny person possessing a valid falcon ry permit and hunting license shall be re estricted to the following mig ratory game bird seasons: 1.
-All species of wild ducks, mergansers and coots except on the first day of the duck season in par. b. when hunting is not allowed until 9:00 a.m.
+29 15 45 (u) Falconry special season.
+A ny person possessing a valid falcon ry permit and hunting license shall be re stricted to the following migr atory game bird seasons: All species of wild ducks, mergansers and coots.
 Northern zone as established in s.
-NR 10.32 Concurrent with the open youth waterfowl hunt in par. v and open northern zone regular duck season in par. b.
+NR 10.32.
+Concurrent with the open youth waterfowl hunt in par. v and open northern zone regular duck season in par. b.
 Reopens on first or second Friday in January and continues for 45 days.
 3 in aggregate with those species listed under subd.
 2. 9 in aggregate with those species listed under subd.
 2 except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit.
 Southern zone as established in s.
 NR 10.32 Concurrent with the open youth waterfowl hunt in par. v. and open southern zone regular duck season par. b.
 Reopens on first or second Friday in January and continues for 45 days.
 3 in aggregate with those species listed under subd.
 2. 9 in aggregate with those species listed under subd.
 2. except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit.
 Mississippi River zone as established in s.
-NR 10.32 Concurrent with the open youth waterfowl hunt par. v. and the open Mississippi River zone regular duck season in subd.
+NR 10.32.
+Concurrent with the open youth waterfowl hunt par. v. and the open Mississippi River zone regular duck season in subd.
 1. b.
 Reopens on first or second Friday in January and continues for 45 days.
 3 in aggregate with those species listed under subd.
 2. 9 in aggregate with those species listed under subd.
-2 except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit 2.
-Gallinules, Sora rail, Virginia rail, common snipe and woodcock Entire state Sept.
+2 except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit.
+2. Gallinules, Sora rail, Virginia rail, common snipe and woodcock.
+Entire state.
+Sept.
 1 - Dec.
 16 3 in aggregate with those species listed under subd.
 1. 9 in aggregate with those species listed under subd.
-I except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit.
-3. Geese except on the first day of the duck season in par. b. when hunting is not allowed until 9:00 a.m.
+1 except opening day when it is the same as the daily bag limit and the second day, when it is twice the daily bag limit.
+3. Geese.
 Within the zones and subzones established in s.
-NR 10.31 Concurrent with the open season for geese established in par. (g) for each zone or subzone As established in par. (g) for each zone or subzone As established in par. (g) for each zone or subzone
+NR 10.31.
+Concurrent with the open season for geese established in par. (g) for each zone or subzone.
+As established in par. (g) for each zone or subzone.
+As established in par. (g) for each zone or subzone.